srijan-paul/srijan-paul.github.io/injuly.in/src/blog/index.md

 template: "blog-home"
 ---

-## Blog
+# Blog

+I write to record fragments of my personhood, so I can look back on them later.
-I write about programming, math, works of fiction, game-dev, technology, software discourse, and myself.
+Most of my writing is about programming, technology, books, and math.
-Here's what I've written in my time on the internet:
+Occasionally, I log my opinions on subjects that don't belong in any one category.